Carsomyr6/Jarnip/README.md

 FEATURES:
 - Adds a new bonus merchant, Jarnip, to the Adventurer's Mart
 - 24 new items in total
-- Most items provide kit- and race-specific bonuses and abilities
+- Emphasis on kit- and race-specific bonuses and abilities
-- Balanced to be strong in SoA and viable in ToB
+- Balanced to be strong (fun!) in SoA and viable in ToB
 - Includes one easter-egg item with intentionally game-breaking potential

 INSTALLATION: